ShindeShivam/GradX/README.md

 optimizer = Adam(learning_rate=0.001)
 ```

-See `examples.ipynb` for full training examples including MNIST.
+See `validation_and_examples.ipynb` for full training examples including MNIST.